 ChatGPT-5 produces made-up references with incorrect formatting, forcing you to fact-check each citation.

-Paperpal, on the other hand, provides verified, context-relevant references in the correct formatting across 10,000+ styles.
-Moreover, Paperpal also flags retracted/withdrawn papers, safeguarding academic integrity.
+Paperpal, the best ChatGPT alternative for academic writing, provides verified, context-relevant references in the correct formatting across 10,000+ styles.
+Moreover, Paperpal hosts a growing repository of 250Mn+ research articles where retracted/withdrawn papers are clearly flagged, further safeguarding academic integrity.

-ChatGPT-5’s usage is restricted to 10 messages or 5 hours for free users and 160 messages or 5 hours for Plus users.
-The usage limits may vary depending on server load.
-They can be lower for complex research queries, leading to unexpected interruptions that can hinder productivity and break the momentum required for deep, focused research.
+ChatGPT-5’s usage is restricted to 10 messages/5 hours for free users and 160 messages/5 hours for Plus users.
+The usage limits may vary depending on server load and can be lower for complex research queries, leading to unexpected interruptions that can hinder productivity and break the momentum required for deep, focused research.

-Paperpal, a comprehensive AI research assistant, is the preferred free alternative to ChatGPT-5 for more than 2Mn+ academics.
+Paperpal, a comprehensive AI research and writing assistant, is now the preferred free alternative to ChatGPT-5 for more than 3Mn+ academics.
 Trained on millions of scholarly articles and leveraging over 23 years of STM expertise, Paperpal understands and preserves academic context.
-This ensures that its language suggestions and AI-generated text not only meet stringent linguistic standards but also align with academic writing conventions.
+This ensures that its language suggestions, AI-generated text, and in-depth submission checks not only help you achieve high-quality content but also align your work with stringent academic writing conventions.

 Try Paperpal, the best ChatGPT-5 alternative for free, and get an all-in-one academic writing toolkit to excel in academia.
 Sign up for free!